 RISD, spring semester, 2016,

 Analyzing user’s inherent behavioral pattern with HCI methodology

 When or where do you usually get information?
-What kind of information do you usually get access to under the certain circumstance?
+What kind of information do you usually get access to under a certain circumstance?
 How do you get information under time pressure?
-As a theoretical background for actualizing thesis model, understanding the user pattern under situational specificity was demanded to initially map out the overall UX structure of visual interface.
+As a theoretical background for actualizing the thesis model, understanding the user pattern under situational specificity was demanded to initially map out the overall UX structure of the visual interface.

 Case 1: User information accessibility under time constraints